 Bifold Door Problems And How To Fix Them

 Bifold doors are an excellent way of creating the largest possible opening in the smallest possible space.
 In their smallest form, they’re a popular choice for airing cupboards and pantries.
-Larger internal bifold doors, on the other hand, can be used to create a temporary divide between two rooms which can be folded away to create large open space.
+Larger internal bifold doors can be used to create a temporary divide between two rooms which can be folded away to create large open space.

 A key component of a folding door is the track.
 This is a metal channel which runs across the length of the door, to which each panel is tethered by a small wheeled device called a hanger.
 Typically (though not always) these tracks run across the top of the door in order that there’s no divide between the floor spaces of the rooms on either side.
 You can find out more about internal bifold door tracks in our article on the topic.

 If the hangers come loose from the track, then the door won’t work properly.
 This might occur when a large amount of force is applied to the door.
 Smaller bifold doors tend to be more vulnerable than larger ones, but slamming any door of this kind is inadvisable.
 The good news for those wondering how to put a bifold door on track is that it’s usually quite straightforward.
 Let’s go through the procedure.

 At the top and bottom of each set of doors you’ll find a device called a pivot.
 These hold the doors without attaching them to the frame itself.
 They’re held into place via the tension of a spring, which pushes one of the pivots into a socket in the frame (and, at the same time, another one on the other side of the door).